Canonical double covers of generalized Petersen graphs, and double generalized Petersen graphs: Preliminaries

-The automorphism group of $\GP(n,k)$ was determined by Frucht, Graver and Watkins (see \cite[Theorems 1 and 2, p.217--218]{FGW1971}).
-We present their result in the following lemma, where the groups $F(n,k)$, $J(n,k)$ and $H(n,k)$ are as defined in \eqref{fn}, \eqref{jnk} and \eqref{hnk}, respectively.
-This result will be used in the next two sections.
+The automorphism group of $\GP(n,k)$ was determined by Frucht, Graver and Watkins (see~\cite[Theorems 1 and 2, p.217--218]{FGW1971}).
+We present their result in the following lemma, where the groups $F(n)$, $J(n,k)$ and $H(n,k)$ are as defined in \eqref{fn}, \eqref{jnk} and \eqref{hnk}, respectively.

-\begin{lemma} Let $n$ and $k$ be integers with $1 \leq k< n/2$.
+\begin{lemma} Let $n$ and $k$ be integers with $1 \leqslant k< n/2$.
 If $(n,k)\neq(4,1)$, $(5,2)$, $(8,3)$, $(10,2)$, $(10,3)$, $(12,5)$, $(24,5)$, then the following hold: \begin{enumerate}[{\rm(i)}] \item if $k^2\not\equiv\pm1\pmod{n}$, then $\Aut(\GP(n,k)) = F(n)$; \item if $k^2\equiv1\pmod{n}$, then $\Aut(\GP(n,k)) = J(n,k)$; \item if $k^2\equiv-1\pmod{n}$, then $\Aut(\GP(n,k)) = H(n,k)$. \end{enumerate} Moreover, the following hold: \begin{enumerate}[{\rm(iv)}] \item $\Aut(\GP(4,1))\cong \Sy_4\times \ZZ_2$; \item[{\rm(v)}] $\Aut(\GP(5,2))\cong \Sy_5$; \item[{\rm(vi)}] $\Aut(\GP(8,3))=X\cong\GL(2,3)\rtimes \ZZ_2$, where

 \item[{\rm(vii)}] $\Aut(\GP(10,2))\cong \A_5\times\ZZ_2$; \item[{\rm(viii)}] $\Aut(\GP(10,3))\cong \Sy_5\times \ZZ_2$; \item[{\rm(ix)}] $\Aut(\GP(12,5))=X\cong \Sy_4\times \Sy_3$, where

 \item[{\rm(x)}] $\Aut(\GP(24,5))=X\cong(\GL(2,3)\times\ZZ_3)\rtimes \ZZ_2$, where